Cohegen/llama4-from-scratch/README.md

 - **Train & Evaluate:** Scripts provided for training the model on sample data and evaluating its performance.

 ##Disclaimer
-The feedforward, training, and evaluation scripts are still under development.
+-The feedforward, training, and evaluation scripts are still under development.
 Additionally, 'attention.py, tokenizer.py', and other related scripts have not yet been synchronized, so functionality may be incomplete or unstable.